E. C. Mobley

-E. C. Mobley (born 1839/40) was a lawyer and member of the Texas House of Representatives from January 11, 1881 to August 3, 1881.
+E. C. Mobley (born 1839/40) was an American lawyer and member of the Texas House of Representatives from January 11, 1881 to August 3, 1881.
 He defeated Hal Geiger who was seeking re-election in Robertson County, Texas in 1881.
 Mobley resigned his office when he moved out of the district.
 Geiger won the special election to replace him.
 He was a lawyer and a Democrat.
 Originally from Georgia, he was listed as 42 years old in 1881.